Purpose

 Site selection

-Two target sites were selected after consultations with the communities and Namibia’s Ministry of Agriculture, Water, and Land Reform.
-From the consultations, two pre-existing boreholes were identified for rehabilitation.
+A target site wsd selected after consultations with the communities and Namibia’s Ministry of Agriculture, Water, and Land Reform.
+From the consultations, a pre-existing borehole was identified for rehabilitation.

 Water capacity and quality tests